UVADS/git-basics/README.md

 Data aggregation, cleaning, pipelines and ML models all rely on software in order to operate.
 Responsible software management depends on well-managed code, versioning, prioritizing bugs, features, and user issues.
 Further, modern platforms and infrastructure tend to favor code-driven tests, builds, deployment, and management.

-All of which is to say: Code is fundamental to our work, and only the foolish would avoid using source control.
+All of which is to say: Code is fundamental to our work, and it would be both risky and impractical to not use source control.

 ## Contents